-Although child support settlements usually go together with divorce proceedings, it’s not always the situation.
+Although child support settlements usually go together with the divorce process, it’s not always the situation.
 Both of the parents are responsible for the emotional and financial well-being of children until they reach 19 years of age.
 This fact stands regardless if the parents are married or not.

 Generally, the non-custodial parent must:

-- Make payments dependent on income and needs
+- Make payments dependent on income and standard of living

 - Provide insurance